SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 Please don't post answers on obviously off topic / bad questions!
 [See: **Should one advise on off topic questions?**](//meta.stackoverflow.com/q/276572)

 ###[A] Tool recommendation for a tool request
-Thank you for participating to Stack Overflow.
+Thank you for participating on Stack Overflow.
 However please note that the question you have answered is off-topic as per the [help/on-topic] since it is a tool request.
 Answers to such questions tend to be of [poor quality](//meta.stackexchange.com/a/8259) and quickly become stale (what might have been a good resource two years ago may simply not exist anymore).
 You can flag this question as off-topic by clicking the "flag" link once you have sufficient reputation.

 ###[A] Pointing out a typo
 Please don't post answers only pointing out a typographical issue or a missing character.
 Such answers are unlikely to help future visitors since they are specific to OP's code.
 Instead, flag or vote to close the question as off-topic as per the [help/on-topic].